walterhiggins/WMPJS/book-outline.md

 In this recipe, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
 This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
 Learn how to cancel events.

 ## @@nextRecipe{antigrief}: Protecting areas against griefing.

+### operator-only commands?
+Allow operators to mark an area for protection?

 ### Goal